Dravock/starter-template/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Included
     I have added some Libiarys and some Files for the Start with React.js

-Included:
         1. Tailwindcss
         2. Flowbite Tailwind Libiary
         3. Axios
         4. dotenv
         5. react-router-dom
         6. universal-cookie
         7. Default Components

 ## Start Project